readthedocs/blog/fundraising-wrapup.rst

 We are building a company around an open source service, and we strive to remain open about what we're doing.
 As a first step, we will be documenting how our time is used up and how we are allocating funds for the costs.
-We will be providing updates on our [public Trello board][trello], we welcome you to subscribe for updates and to provide us with feedback.
+We will be providing updates on our `public Trello board`_, we welcome you to subscribe for updates and to provide us with feedback.

 The funds will go towards covering the support and maintenance costs of Read the